canjs/canjs/docs/can-guides/experiment/setting-up-canjs.md

 ## A note on Promises

-Native [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) are used in CanJS, which means you need to:

-* Include a Promise polyfill if targeting browsers that do not have native support.
+Native [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) are used in CanJS, which means you need to include a Promise polyfill if targeting browsers that do not have native support.
 [Steal](http://stealjs.com/) includes a polyfill for you.
+You can see which browsers support Promises and other ES6 features [here](https://kangax.github.io/compat-table/es6/).